avionmission/blog/_posts/2024-03-06-mistral-vs-gpt3.md

 <img src="\blog\images\2024\Mistral-pricing.png?raw=true">

-Clearly Mistral models are the most cost effective than gpt-4 and gpt-3.5 turbo.
+Clearly Mistral models are the more cost effective than gpt-4 and gpt-3.5 turbo.
 But what is the performance difference between them?

 ### Mistral 7b vs GPT 3.5 Turbo